richbodo/VectorKnowledgeBase/docs/authentication.md

 ## Setting Up Authentication

-### For Development
+### For Development Environment

+1. Default credentials are provided for convenience in development:
+   - Username: `admin`
+   - Password: `changeme123`

+   **Important:** These credentials should **never** be used in production.

-1. Add the required environment variables to your Replit workspace:
+2. To customize, add the required environment variables to your Replit workspace:
    - In the Replit UI, navigate to the "Secrets" tab in the Tools panel
-   - Add each of the required environment variables with appropriate values
+   - Add each of the required environment variables with appropriate values:
-   - Ensure the values are secure (use a strong password and a random session secret)
+     - Key: `BASIC_AUTH_USERNAME` | Value: Your desired username
+     - Key: `BASIC_AUTH_PASSWORD` | Value: Your secure password
+     - Key: `SESSION_SECRET` | Value: A random string (at least 32 characters recommended)

 ### For Production Deployment